 An undertaking of this size and complexity would not be possible alone.
 Therefore I am incredibly grateful to the team who have made this possible.

-I’m Jenny and I’m Luke’s mother, as well as being a senior partner in a GP practice near Bristol.
+I’m Jenny and I’m Luke’s mother, as well as working as a GP in Bristol.
 We brought up our two boys John and Luke to value fitness and outdoor activity among other things, and in recent years Luke has taken this to another level.
-So Luke’s B2B plans came as no surprise and we are supporting him all the way.
+So Luke’s Bristol2Beijing plans came as no surprise and I am supporting him all the way.

-Life turned upside down for us after Luke’s diagnosis last summer.
-His attitude and determination have inspired us to make the most of each day.
-We are focussed on helping Luke to realise his vision and put out his message to the world.
+Life turned upside down for us after Luke’s diagnosis.
+His attitude and determination have inspired me to make the most of each day.
+I am focussed on helping Luke to realise his vision and put out his message to the world.

 I’m Mark, and I’m enormously proud to be Luke and John’s Dad.
-The tandem is a bit of a family journey – Jenny and I left our wedding on one in 1990, and in recent years we’ve been cycling along the course of the Danube each summer on one.
-The last year has been a challenge, and Luke’s grit and determination have been really inspiring, as he continually makes the most of every moment.
+The last two years have been a challenge, and Luke’s grit and determination have been really inspiring, as he continually makes the most of every moment.

-We’ve had unexpected fun cycling and even competing in a mountain marathon together.
+We’ve had unexpected fun cycling and even competing in a mountain marathon together post chemotherapy.
 I now want to support Luke to deliver his message about living life to the full while he – and all of us – try to do the same.

 Hi, I’m Kira, one of Luke’s cousins.
-I’m currently teaching English in Spain, after studying a languages degree at Durham University, and I am super excited for Luke’s adventure.
-I share his passion for travelling and discovering new cultures and meeting new people, and as well as helping organise things in the B2B team, I hope to join him on bits of his journey (although I’ll have to get practising as my main exercise currently involves dancing, hiking, and building human towers (muixeranga), so rather different to cycling!).
+I’m currently teaching English in Spain, after studying a languages degree at Durham University, and I’m really enjoying following Luke’s adventure.
+I share his passion for travelling and discovering new cultures and meeting new people, and as well as helping organise things in the Bristol2Beijing team, I hope to join him on bits of his journey (although I’ll have to get practising as my main exercise currently involves dancing, hiking, and building human towers (muixeranga), so rather different to cycling!).

-I will be helping with social media and fundraising in the B2B team to make sure that this impressive ride is as big a success as it can be, enabling Luke’s message to be spread far and wide to inspire many many people to get out, be active and make the most of every opportunity.
+I run the social media for Bristol2Beijing to make sure that this impressive ride is as big a success as it can be, enabling Luke’s message to be spread far and wide to inspire many many people to get out, be active and make the most of every opportunity.

 I’m Arthur, and I’ve been a friend of Luke’s since we first met in Cairo a few years ago.
 I have since graduated from university and recently returned home to Oxford after spending some time working in Geneva for MSF.
 Luke’s energy and sense of adventure was evident the first time we met, and it is inspiring to witness this being channelled into the B2B project.